bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

         type="application/xml"/>
      </featureTypes>

-By default when a shapefile is uploaded, a featuretype is automatically created.
+By default when a shapefile is uploaded, a feature type is automatically created.
 (See :ref:`webadmin_layers` page for details on how to control this behavior.)
-The featuretype information can be retrieved as XML with a GET request:
+The feature type information can be retrieved as XML with a GET request:

-.. todo:: The link above doesn't appear to talk about how to control whether a featuretype is automatically created.
-I think the text may be trying to say that one can disable a featuretype there, but it's unclear.
+.. todo:: The link above doesn't appear to talk about how to control whether a feature type is automatically created.
+I think the text may be trying to say that one can disable a feature type there, but it's unclear.

 .. code-block:: console